 F. Local Policies Permitted

-G. Retention and Disposal
+H. Retention and Disposal

-Violations of this policy will be handled under normal University disciplinary procedures applicable to the relevant persons or departments.
+Violations of this Policy will be handled under normal University disciplinary procedures applicable to the relevant persons or departments.
 In addition, a violation may result in:

 - suspension, blocking, or restriction of access to information and network resources when it reasonably appears necessary to do so in order to protect the integrity, security, or functionality of University resources or to protect the University from liability;